 Hometown: McLean, VA

-USC Organizations: Concerto Chamber Orchestra, USC Thornton Concert Choir, Grupo Folklórico de USC, Soon Movement
+USC Organizations: Student Symphony Orchestra of USC, USC Thornton Concert Choir, Grupo Folklórico de USC, Soon Movement

 Hashtag to describe yourself: #wegotthis